Fair Value Measurement (Tables)

 |Schedule of Assets and Liabilities Measured on Recurring Basis||

-(6) In connection with our acquisition of Metabasis in January 2010, we issued Metabasis stockholders four tradable CVRs, one CVR from each of four respective series of CVR, for each Metabasis share.
+(4) In connection with our acquisition of Metabasis in January 2010, we issued Metabasis stockholders four tradable CVRs, one CVR from each of four respective series of CVR, for each Metabasis share.
 The CVRs entitle Metabasis stockholders to cash payments as frequently as every six months as cash is received by us from proceeds from the sale or partnering of any of the Metabasis drug development programs, among other triggering events.
 The liability for the CVRs is determined using quoted prices in a market that is not active for the underlying CVR.
-The carrying amount of the liability may fluctuate significantly based upon quoted market prices and actual amounts paid under the agreements may be materially different than the carrying amount of the liability.
+The carrying amount of the liability may fluctuate significantly based upon quoted market prices and actual amounts paid under the agreements may be materially differ than the carrying amount of the liability.
 Several of the Metabasis drug development programs have been outlicensed to Viking, including VK2809.
 VK2809 is a novel selective TR-β agonist with potential in multiple indications, including hypercholesterolemia, dyslipidemia, NASH, and X-ALD.
 Under the terms of the agreement with Viking, we may be entitled to up to $375.0 million of development, regulatory and commercial milestones and tiered royalties on potential future sales including a $10.0 million payment upon initiation of a Phase 3 clinical trial.
-Another Metabasis drug development program, RVT-1502, has been outlicensed to Metavant.
-RVT-1502 is a novel, orally-bioavailable, small molecule, glucagon receptor antagonist or “GRA.”
-We may be entitled to up to $529.0 million in milestone payments and royalties.

 |Schedule of Reconciliation of Level 3 Financial Instruments||